Tyler G. Okimoto

 PROGRAMS AND WORKSHOPS

-Proven experience as a speaker and workshop designer/facilitator in a broad variety of educational and industry settings: undergraduate, postgraduate, executive education, massive open online coursework, government and corporate training, and keynote speaking.
+Proven experience as a speaker, panel moderator, and workshop designer/facilitator in a broad variety of educational and industry settings: undergraduate and postgraduate teaching, executive education, government and corporate training, keynote speaking, and content expert for print media, radio, and television.
 Below is a snapshot of recent engagements.